SupachaiTho/short-lnk-meteor/readme.md

-Short Link
+#Short Link

-This is a link shortener build from Meteor and React
+This is a link shortener built on Meteor and React

+## Authors

+Supachai Thongprasit